 Step 1: Find a New Bank Account

-Before you close out a bank account, open a new one.
+Before you close out a bank account, open a new account.
 This will help you avoid missed payments, provide immediate access to your money and allow you to write checks through the transition.
 Expand your new bank account search to other banks — not just your current institution.

 Online financial businesses have increased competition in today’s banking services market.
 For instance, Credit Karma savings accounts offer a federally insured, high-yield savings rate.
 Over 800 banks have optimized this rate so you can earn at 18 times the national level.

 After you have chosen your new bank, find out whether it provides a switch kit.
 The kit can include checklists and cover topics like closing your checking account.
 You may also be able to find account forms to notify billing agents and depositors.

 Step 2: Update Your Automatic and Recurring Payments

 Update your automatic and recurring payments to avoid damaging your credit with late payments.
 Are you having trouble finding your automatic and recurring payment arrangements?
 You can solve this problem by reviewing your bank statements for the past 12 months.

 You can find your account’s routing number in your checkbook.
 This 9-digit number serves as an electronic address.
 U.S. financial institutions use routing numbers to conduct business.
 Most banks use several routing numbers for their accounts — you may have separate routing numbers for your checking and savings accounts.